The exercise stress test involves exercising on a treadmill while you are closely monitored.

 The good news is that the diagnostic situation for women is improving, with new techniques being developed to improve testing accuracy.
 For example, researchers with the National Institutes of Health Women’s Health Initiative have determined that an exercise ECG is more accurate in women when the test interpretation takes women’s smaller heart size into consideration.

-Even more encouraging, some medical centers such as the Sydell and Arnold Miller Family Heart & Vascular Institute use heart imaging technology such as stress echocardiography or nuclear imaging along with the exercise ECG to get a more complete and accurate idea of a woman’s heart health.
+Even more encouraging, some medical centers such as the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute use heart imaging technology such as stress echocardiography or nuclear imaging along with the exercise ECG to get a more complete and accurate idea of a woman’s heart health.
 Both of these technologies are good; if you need to have this type of testing, your doctor will pick the one he is more familiar with.

 Echocardiography uses ultrasound to create an image of the heart‘s blood vessels.
 One large study compared exercise echocardiography to exercise ECG in 161 women who also underwent coronary angiography, a definitive, invasive procedure for diagnosing coronary artery disease by taking X-ray images of the blood vessels from the inside.
 By comparing angiography results with the results of the exercise echo and exercise ECG, researchers concluded that exercise echocardiography was more specific and accurate than exercise ECG for detecting coronary artery disease.